Manchester United

 DOWNLOAD EBOOK

-Bobby Charlton is Manchester United through and through.
-He was a member of the original Busby Babes and has devoted his career to the club, playing in 754 games over 17 years.
+'For me, he is England's greatest ever player' Gary Lineker 'Sir Bobby was a hero to millions, not just in Manchester or the United Kingdom, but wherever football is played around the world' Manchester United FC Sir Bobby Charlton was Manchester United through and through.
+He was a member of the original Busby Babes and devoted his career to the club, playing in 754 games over 17 years.
 During that period he won everything the game had to offer, played alongside some of the greats such as Best and Law, suffered devastating defeats and was involved in one of the greatest football tragedies of all time.
-Here, for the very first time, he tells the story of those United years.
+Here is his story of those United years in his own words.
 With his beloved Reds he tasted FA Cup victory in the emotional final of 1963, won three first division championships and in 1968 he reached the pinnacle of club success, winning the European Cup.
 Inevitably, such highs are balanced with no less dramatic lows, such as the 1957 European Cup semi-final, the highly charged 1958 FA Cup loss which followed only weeks after the horrors of the Munich Air disaster, and the 1969 European Cup defeat by Milan.
-He is one of the true gentlemen of football and the legacy that Bobby Charlton gives to United is beyond compare.
+He was one of the true gentlemen of football and the legacy that Sir Bobby Charlton gave to United is beyond compare.
+RIP Sir Bobby Charlton 1937-2023

 Book Synopsis My Manchester United Years by : Bobby Charlton

-Download or read book My Manchester United Years written by Bobby Charlton and published by Hachette UK.
-This book was released on 2014-11-27 with total page 448 pages.
+Download or read book My Manchester United Years written by Bobby Charlton and published by Headline.
+This book was released on 2014-11-27 with total page 358 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: Bobby Charlton is Manchester United through and through.
-He was a member of the original Busby Babes and has devoted his career to the club, playing in 754 games over 17 years.
+Book excerpt: 'For me, he is England's greatest ever player' Gary Lineker 'Sir Bobby was a hero to millions, not just in Manchester or the United Kingdom, but wherever football is played around the world' Manchester United FC Sir Bobby Charlton was Manchester United through and through.
+He was a member of the original Busby Babes and devoted his career to the club, playing in 754 games over 17 years.
 During that period he won everything the game had to offer, played alongside some of the greats such as Best and Law, suffered devastating defeats and was involved in one of the greatest football tragedies of all time.
-Here, for the very first time, he tells the story of those United years.
+Here is his story of those United years in his own words.
 With his beloved Reds he tasted FA Cup victory in the emotional final of 1963, won three first division championships and in 1968 he reached the pinnacle of club success, winning the European Cup.
 Inevitably, such highs are balanced with no less dramatic lows, such as the 1957 European Cup semi-final, the highly charged 1958 FA Cup loss which followed only weeks after the horrors of the Munich Air disaster, and the 1969 European Cup defeat by Milan.
-He is one of the true gentlemen of football and the legacy that Bobby Charlton gives to United is beyond compare.
+He was one of the true gentlemen of football and the legacy that Sir Bobby Charlton gave to United is beyond compare.
+RIP Sir Bobby Charlton 1937-2023

 Life with Sir Alex